Frequently Asked Questions

 Parking is free at all parking areas within the recreation area.

 Are pets allowed?

-Pets are allowed and must be leashed at all times.
+Pets are allowed.
+It is recommended that pets be leashed at all times.
 Be aware that biking with your dog is a hazard to other riders.

 Are there bathrooms?